 And the list goes on and on…

 How To Fix Common Coverage Glitches for Contamination Losses

 The first step is for insurance agents and brokers to specifically address—rather than ignore—the environmental risks in their customer base.
-See A User's Guide to Pollution Exclusions, which contains a field guide that serves as a tool in beginning that process.
+See A User's Guide to Pollution Exclusions and Environmental Insurance, which contains a field guide that serves as a tool in beginning that process.
 Commercial insurance buyers need to be informed on the effects of pollution exclusions and offered insurance coverage solutions if they are available.
 There is a lot more environmental insurance product available at lower prices than most insurance agents and brokers realize.

 To avoid coverage mistakes in environmental insurance placements, most insurance agents and brokers will need to seek out specialists in environmental risk management and insurance.
 All the training in the world on traditional property and casualty insurance does not prepare an insurance agent or broker to work with environmental insurance.
 A working knowledge of the environmental risks and insurance drivers in certain classes of business is relatively easy to master with a good coach.